DG-20/DG-20/README.md

 # About Me 👋
 * I am Divyansh Goyal, a Software Engineering and Business graduate from the University of Calgary.
-* Currently, I'm an Associate Application Developer Consultant specializing in Cloud Modernization and Migration using AWS.
+* Currently, I'm an Associate Application Developer Consultant specializing in Agentic AI and Cloud Modernization using Azure AI and AWS.
 * 👨‍💼 In my previous positions as a DevOps Developer Intern at IBM and a Technology Analyst Intern at BMO, I gained insightful, hands-on experience with automation, scripting, web development, dashboarding, and working with other cutting-edge technologies!
 * 💻 In my personal time, I am working on strengthening my web development abilities (full-stack).
 I am also spending some time educating myself on blockchain technologies, computer vision, and AI.
 * 🤝 I would love to collaborate on technical projects so feel free to reach out!